-Outside seating in both licensed and unlicensed locations is permitted in both yellow and green counties.
+Outside seating in both licensed and unlicensed locations is permitted.
 The same restrictions imposed on indoor seating, such as no purchase of alcohol for on-premises consumption unless a meal is also purchased by that customer or by member of the customer's group and a minimum of six feet or a physical barrier between customers or groups of customers, apply to outdoor seating as well.
 No more than 250 persons may attend a discrete outdoor event.